dlawiz83/StarShare/README.md

 (implemented XP tracking, Run button detection, multi-site support, floating buddy interactions, and designed/built the full extension UI/UX)
 - **Alexander Nguyen - Gitbook documentation lead** (Make accessible and easy to read pages, record visuals for future reference)
+- **Libby Ben-Eliyahu - Contributed to the early stages of the project by helping develop the core idea, defining the project’s direction, and shaping its initial vision. **

 ---